-4. TITLE AND RISK OF LOSS.
-Title and risk of loss to product shall transfer to Buyer upon Seller's Tender of Delivery.
-"Tender of Delivery" occurs when possession of product is taken by Buyer or the freight carrier (which, as between Buyer and Seller, shall be considered to be Buyer's agent even if freight is arranged by Seller).
+3. TITLE AND RISK OF LOSS.
+Title and risk of loss to Product shall transfer to Buyer at the Delivery Location when possession of Product is taken by Buyer (directly or through the freight carrier) (the “Tender of Delivery”).

 6. FOOD GUARANTY.

 6.1 Seller guarantees that on the delivery date the Product delivered under the Contract will satisfy applicable specifications and will not be: (i) adulterated or, as to Seller’s branded product, be misbranded within the meaning of Sections 303(c)of the Federal Food, Drug and Cosmetic Act (the "Act"), as amended, or within the meaning of any applicable federal or state law, in which the definitions of “adulteration” or “misbranding” are substantially the same as those contained in the Act, as the Act and such laws are in effect at the time of such shipment or delivery; and (2), not be an article which may not, under the provisions of Sections 404 and 405 of the Act, be introduced into interstate commerce.

 THE FOREGOING WARRANTY IS LIMITED AND IS IN LIEU OF ANY OTHER WARRANTY, AND SELLER MAKES NO WARRANTY, EXPRESS OR IMPLIED, WITH RESPECT TO THE PRODUCTS, WHETHER AS TO MERCHANTABILITY, QUALITY, FITNESS FOR A PARTICULAR PURPOSE OR OTHERWISE.